Han scripts

 Han script was offcially used in Viêt Nam until 1954, they made the biggest changes in Chinese script from 11th century, date of their independency from China, until colonization by France.
 France, then teached latin script to children at schools, but kept Han script at the same time as official script.
 Every official document during this period, had both French, Han vietnamese and latin vietnamese.
 After the independency, The communist governement only kept latin script.
 Han script is still used by scholars, and probably some confucean followers.

-Some digital tools related to CJKV, fonts history, meaning, etc
+Some digital tools related to CJKV, fonts history, meaning, pronunciation, etc

 Tags: chinese, han, japanese, korean, script, vietnamese